 - People’s Law School (BC)

 Coronavirus: Your Legal Questions Answered.
-Q&A written by lawyers, includes help for small business owners, canceling flights, scams, and signing a contract or a will.
+Q&A written by lawyers includes help for small business owners, cancelling flights, scams, and signing a contract or a will.

 - Justice Education Society, Legal Help BC

 A Q&A style article for questions concerning how COVID-19 will affect issues around consumer law and money, and small business in British Columbia.